straight-tamago/misakaX/README.md

 - MultiTask like iPad (in setting) (iOS 18.0+)

 PLEASE USE IT AT YOUR OWN RISK!
 HIGHLY BOOTLOOPED (BECAUSE IT'S EDIT MOBILEGESTALT).
-REMEMBER TO BACKUP YOUR PHONE BEFORE USUNG THIS!
+REMEMBER TO BACKUP YOUR PHONE BEFORE USING THIS!

 Some more features will be added.
 Please look forward to it ❤️